vishalkumar957039/container/BUILDING.md

 To build the `container` project, your system needs either:

-- macOS 15 or newer and Xcode 17 beta.
+- macOS 15 or newer and Xcode 26 Beta
-- macOS Developer Preview.
+- macOS 26 Beta 1

 ## Compile and test